 Anne Lister was also attracted to Ann’s large fortune.
 In her biography, Anne Choma writes: “Clearly, Anne’s intentions towards Ann Walker were strategically inclined.
 She was working within a frame set by her heterosexual peers: for the middle and upper-classes in the nineteenth century a ‘good match’ was a marriage that made financial sense, with love a secondary consideration.”

 Ann Walker and her sister had inherited the enormous Lightcliffe estate after the death of their parents and brother, following an unhappy childhood with a father who was apparently abusive.
 While her sister Elizabeth had married and moved to Scotland, Ann remained at Lightcliffe with very little to interest her or occupy her time, and a couple of male trustees.
-Her mental health was fragile, and she also complained of physical pain.

 While she had no history of same-sex relationships, Ann Walker was drawn to Anne Lister – who was 12 years older than her – and the two quickly became inseparable.